cramerdev/validates_url_format_of/README.markdown

 Does not handle IPv6.

 By design, the plugin does not allow e.g. "http://localhost" or "http://my.localurl", which are valid URLs but not suitable in most web apps.
-It also requires a "http://" or "https://" prefix, so just "example.com" is not valid.
-Fix that in the setter.

 ## Credits and license

-By [Henrik Nyh](http://henrik.nyh.se/) under the MIT license:
+Code by [Henrik Nyh](http://henrik.nyh.se/) under the MIT license:

 >  Copyright (c) 2008 Henrik Nyh
 >